minooye/mega-trackball/docs/WIRING.md

 # Wiring

-## Mega Drive DB-9 pinout (view from male connector side, the one going into the console)
+## Mega Drive DB-9 pinout (view from male connector side, the one in the console)

 ```
         ___________